-Focuses on managing risk in food handling through application of HACCP principles in a foodservice setting.
-Lecture 1 hour per week.
+FOR CULINARIANS......
+1 CR Focuses on managing risk in food handling through application of HACCP principles in a food service

-HRI 265 - HOTEL FRONT OFFICE OPERATIONS (3 CR.)
+HRI 265 - HOTEL FRONT OFFICE

 Analyzes hotel front office positions and the procedures involved in reservation registration, accounting for and checking out guests, and principles and practices of night auditing.
 Covers the complete guest operation in both traditional and computerized operations.
 Lecture 3 hours per week.